Topics of plans for the section "Knowledge"

 b) assistance in creating problem situations;

 C8.
-You will prepare a detailed answer on the topic " Scientific knowledge».
+You have to prepare a detailed answer on the topic " scientific knowledge».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 Science as one of the main forms of human knowledge.

-The difference between scientific knowledge from the ordinary:
+The difference between scientific knowledge and ordinary knowledge:

-c) specifics of ways to substantiate the truth of the knowledge gained
+c) the specifics of ways to justify the truth of the knowledge gained

 3. Levels of scientific knowledge.